tjr226/Tabs-Components/README.md

 * The `Tabs.js` file starts at the bottom of the page and then jumps around.
 Pay attention to what is being called and when.
 Study the corresponding HTML and LESS to get a better idea of how the tabs were built.

-* [ ] Tabs functionality working
+* [ x ] Tabs functionality working

-* [ ] Once you have completed the above, add a couple Tabs to the HTML in order to see first hand how great building webpages with components is!
+* [ x ] Once you have completed the above, add a couple Tabs to the HTML in order to see first hand how great building webpages with components is!

 ### Stretch Goals